bmp-dot/QuickStartCalmDSL/README.md

 ## Looking back

-As you went through this lab not only did you use Calm DSL, but you also used several native Linux tools such as vi, curl, grep, cat, pipe, and redirects.
+As we went through this module not only we you use Calm DSL, but we also used several native Linux tools such as vi, curl, grep, cat, pipe, and redirects.
 Calm DSL allows extended felxibily by combining it with these powerful tools.
-Think about how you can add git to this workflow to track changes or modify blueprints with sed
+Think about how we can add git to this workflow to track changes or modify blueprints with sed

 ## Optional: Getting started with git